Irene Calis Director, Arab World Studies CAS | CRGC | Critical Race Gender and Culture Studies

 Irene Calis is a decolonial scholar, educator, and organizer.
-Her research focuses on emancipatory politics from the perspective of those living their struggle, and on forging decolonial futures.
+Her research focuses on emancipatory politics from the perspective of those living their struggle.
+Through a comparative frame of analysis across space and time, her work is anchored in political pathways for decolonial futures.
 Her scholarship, grounded in the Palestinian liberation struggle, involves long-term ethnographic fieldwork living and working with Palestinian farming and youth communities throughout the West Bank, as well as with popular struggles in South Africa, Oceania, and Indigenous North America.

 Her current work on emancipatory futures situates the Palestinian liberation struggle in a wider conversation with the global South, bringing together perspectives from South Africa, Indigenous North America, and Palestine to explore how anti-colonial struggles imagine, collectivize their visions, and work to build their preferred futures.
 This comparative dialogue brings into view parallels between the colony and any potential post-colonial future.